 Read Also: Indian Events and Festivals to Enjoy in May

 6. Durga Puja/ Dussehra

 It is one of the happiest Cultural Festivals in India which brings loads of joy to the people.
 It is celebrated over nine days.
 During these 9 days, The Goddess Kali is worshipped every day during the morning.
 Bhog being offered during the evening.
 In the evening one can also enjoy seeing various cultural events and dance programmes.
 Durga Puja is famous in Bengal all over the India and Kolkata is one of the best places to celebrate this amazing festival in India.
 Dusserah is celebrated on the 10th day after Durga Puja.
 The effigy of Ravana is burnt on this day all over India to celebrate the victory of Lord Ram over Ravana.

 Read Also: List of Public Holidays In May

-It is an important festival of Hindu but this is the only festival which is celebrated by every religion, caste and communities happily.
+It is an important festival of Hindu but this is the only festival which is celebrated by every religion, caste, and communities happily.
 At this day Lord Ram came back to his kingdom after 14 years exile.
-The people decorate with beautiful diyas, electronic lights and rangolis.
+The people decorate beautiful diyas, electronic lights, and rangolis.
 They even wear new clothes during this day.
 There is a grand puja of Goddess Laxmi in the evening and crackers burnt at night which marks the end of the festival.
-Northern parts of India like Rajasthan, UP, Punjab and Delhi celebrate this festival with full enthusiasm and joy.
+Northern parts of India like Rajasthan, UP, Punjab, and Delhi celebrate this festival with full enthusiasm and joy.